 We always welcome your feedback, and we encourage you to reach out to our friendly and knowledgeable office team to learn more about this merger.

 Most health care plans include a deductible.
 The deductible is the amount you are obligated to pay before your health insurance begins covering the cost of certain treatments (or tests) either in full or with a co-payment.
 Health care plans are renewed yearly, typically at the end of the calendar year.
 That means your deductible will be reset on January 1st, 2016.
 At the end and at the beginning of each year, you have a unique opportunity that can help bring down your cost of your medical care.
-Dr. Tyson Cobb and the Orthopaedic Specialists team want to help you maximize your benefits by scheduling treatment when it best suits your needs and goals.
+The Orthopaedic Specialists team want to help you maximize your benefits by scheduling treatment when it best suits your needs and goals.
 Here are some tips to make your health plan work better for you.

 If your deductible is paid off or nearly paid off for 2015, now is a great time to schedule treatments or procedures.
 With the deductible close to or completely settled, your insurance should cover most (or potentially all) of the cost of your medical care.
 This can significantly lessen your financial burden for surgery or costly diagnostics like an MRI.
 It’s important to speak with your insurance provider to discuss the specifics of your coverage before proceeding.